-Beaver Water District sells water to the four customer cities at the wholesale rate of $1.24 per thousand gallons ready to drink.
-As of Oct.
-1, 2012, the rate will increase to $1.26 per thousand gallons.
+Beaver Water District sells water to the four customer cities at the wholesale rate of $1.29 per thousand gallons ready to drink.
+(Rate as of Oct.
+1, 2015.)

 Fayetteville buys water from BWD and owns and operates the system in Fayetteville, Farmington, Greenland, Goshen, Wheeler, parts of Johnson and some rural areas in Washington County.
 Fayetteville also provides wholesale service to Elkins, West Fork, and Mount Olive Rural Water Association.